alphagov/govuk-design-system/src/components/phase-banner/index.md

 {% call wcagNote({id: "wcag-do-not-cover-content"}) %}

-<p>Do not make the phase banner ‘sticky’ to the top of the page by using `position: fixed` or any other method.
+<p>Do not make the Phase banner component ‘sticky’ to the top of the page by using `position: fixed` or any other method.
 This is to make sure it does not cover or obscure any content which has a focus applied.
-This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum.html">2.4.11 Focus not obscured (minimum)</a>.</p>
+This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum.html">WCAG 2.2 success criterion 2.4.11 Focus not obscured (minimum)</a>.</p>
 {% endcall %}

 ### Add a feedback link